LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 Now we have to set up the code for the cache.
 We are going to use code migrations to set the cache and install it with the sql server dotnet commands.
 Use this terminal tool to install sql-cache.

-## Setup SQL Server localdb ##
+## Set up SQL Server localdb ##

-We will need to setup the Microsoft SQL Server database to store the JWT.
+We will need to set up the Microsoft SQL Server database to store the JWT.
 To set it up we will use Entity Framework Core and the scaffolding engine in the terminal.

 Let us now install the packages.